cmoestl/heliocats/README.md

     conda activate helio

-Folder *data/* contains all data files needed during the analysis.
-Outputs can be found in the folder *results/* or subfolders, the files created for the ICMECAT are in folder *icmecat/*.
+A data folder location can be set in *config.py* (e.g. *data/*) that contains all data files needed during the analysis.
+Outputs can be found in the folder *results/* or subfolders therein, e.g. the files created for the ICMECAT are in folder *icmecat/*.
 Jupyter notebooks can be converted to scripts by e.g. for icmecat.ipynb to icmecat.py:

     jupyter nbconvert --to script icmecat.ipynb

 ---

 ### ICME catalog

-Before running the icmecat scripts, you need to download 10 data files for 8 spacecraft the we made (in total 8 GB, but not all files are needed) from this figshare repository:
+Before running the icmecat scripts, you need to download 10 data files for 8 spacecraft the we made (in total 7.5 GB) from this figshare repository:
 [https://doi.org/10.6084/m9.figshare.11973693](https://doi.org/10.6084/m9.figshare.11973693)
 and place these files in the a folder e.g. named "data", (the name of this folder is set by the variable *data_path* in file config.py):